13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 But beyond that, one of the things I found interesting is that in so many places that feel safe the US government will still often have a terrorism caution on the travel.state.gov website.

-There was no such caution for Albania.
+There was no such caution for this country.
 It really feels like a safe country.

 There is a caution for rural areas with regard to drug crimes but be smart, aware, and have common sense as this can be anywhere!
 So go and enjoy!